PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_memory.md

 When `mem_per_node` and `cores_per_node` are used then one more placeholder is available:

 - `<NUM-WASTED-NODES>`: The number of wasted nodes due to the wasted CPU memory.
-This is equal to the number of unused TB-hours divided by the product of the CPU memory in TB and the number of hours in time window (default 7 days or 168 hours).
+This is equal to the number of unused TB-hours divided by the product of the CPU memory per node in TB and the number of hours in the time window (default is 168 hours or 7 days).